The Eagles' B boat placed 2nd, C boat placed 5th

-Weatherby has guided the team's novice boats to first-place finishes at the Green Monster Regatta in each of the last two years.
-In 2013, she earned CRCA New England Assistant Coach of the Year honors and helped lead the Eagles to win the Cannonball Trophy at the Jesuit Invitational for the second year in a row and to win the BC-MIT Cup for the first time.
+In 2013, she earned CRCA New England Assistant Coach of the Year honors.
+She helped lead the Eagles to win the Cannonball Trophy at the Jesuit Invitational for the second year in a row as well as the BC-MIT Cup for the first time.

 In the summer of 2009, Weatherby served as the U.S. Rowing Senior/U23/Lightweight Development Camp Assistant Coach at the Thompson Boat Center on the Potomac River in Washington, D.C.
 She worked with high level collegiate and post-collegiate athletes in order to train them for competition at the U.S. Rowing Nationals and Canadian Henley in the 2-.
 4+, 4-, and 8+.

 In 2008, Weatherby was head coach of the Thompson Boat Center Junior Women.
 Her team's notable accomplishments include earning Silver in the Women's Junior A 8+, Bronze in the Women's Junior A 4+, Silver in the Women's Junior B 8+, Gold and Bronze in the Women's Junior B 4+ at USRowing Club Nationals, and a 17th place finish in the Youth 8+ at the Head of the Charles.
 While at the Thompson Boat Center, she also served as Assistant Program Director.

 From the fall of 2004 to the spring of 2007, Weatherby coached the Walt Whitman High School freshman girls rowing team.